List of Swedish regiments: Grand regiments

-Infantry and cavalry regiments
+Historical regiments

 The original provincial regiments (landskapsregementen) were raised by splitting the old grand regiments, forming 20 infantry (actually 21 as Smålands regemente was split into Kronobergs and Jönköpings regemente) and eight cavalry regiments as written in the Swedish constitution of 1634.
 As time went on, new regiments were raised by conscription, created by splitting old regiments or enlisting soldiers from various dominions of Sweden.
 There were also times when temporary regiments were raised; these regiments were called männingsregementen.